• Home |

 How Many Gun Violence Incidents Affect Black Americans Each Year?

-Black Americans also succumb to firearm-related accidents more than other races at a rate of 0.3 per 100,000 compared to white Americans at 0.1 per 100,000.
+Black Americans succumb to firearm-related accidents more frequently than other races: 0.3 per 100,000, compared to 0.1 per 100,000 for white Americans.

 How Many Black Americans Die From Guns Each Year?

 In 2023, 46,727 Americans died from gunshot wounds (including suicide, unintentional injuries, etc.).
-Black Americans accounted for 13,350 of these deaths, whereas white Americans accounted for 31,385.
+Black Americans accounted for 13,350 of those deaths.
+White Americans accounted for 31,385.

-This unfortunate pattern has been consistent over the years.
-Between 2018 and 2023, black Americans died from gunshot wounds at a rate of 29 per 100,000, compared to 12 white/Hispanic Americans.
+Between 2018 and 2023, black Americans died from gunshot wounds at a rate of 29 per 100,000, significantly higher than 12 per 100,000 for white and Hispanic Americans.
 3

 Black Americans Gun Death Trends 1968-2023

-Black Americans died at higher rates in the 1980s and 1990s (30+ people per 100k), then slowed through the early 2000s and 2010s.
+Black Americans died at higher gun-death rates than other races in the 1980s and 1990s (30+ people per 100,000).
+These rates declined during the subsequent two decades.

-The lowest rate of firearm-related deaths among black Americans occurred in 2014, at 18.4 people per one hundred thousand.
-In 2020, the rate spiked to 34 per one hundred thousand and peaked in 2021 at 36 deaths per one hundred thousand.
+The lowest rate of firearm-related deaths among black Americans occurred in 2014: 18.4 people per 100,000.
+The rate spiked to 34 per 100,000 in 2020, peaking at 36 per 100,000 the following year.

 What Is the Number of Black Americans Killed by Guns Annually?